jonathan-politzki/Deviation-from-Average/README.md

 My write up can be found here: https://jonathanpolitzki.substack.com/p/project-delta

-my belief is that each person is different and has different beliefs, interests, and styles, which are reflected in their available data.
+my belief is that each person is different and has different beliefs, interests, and styles, which are reflected in their available data